 We want all who engage with us — patients, families, employees, vendors and community partners — to feel valued, respected and supported.
 This means having a diverse, equitable and inclusive culture that reflects the rich backgrounds of the communities we serve.

-James C. Burroughs II, vice president, chief equity and inclusion officer
+James Burroughs, senior vice president, government and community relations, chief equity and inclusion officer

 James helps the organization advance equity and inclusion in the delivery of quality care for patients and their families.
 He’s also charged with fostering a culture of inclusion in which all employees can bring their full selves to work.
 James is responsible for developing a comprehensive health equity, inclusion and diversity strategy.